Paulsams/MiscUtilities/README.md

     + bool TryGetActiveFolderPathInApplication(out string path) - allows you to get the absolute path to the currently open folder in the Project Window.
     + bool TryGetActiveFolderRelativePath(out string path) - allows you to get the relative path to the currently open folder in the Project Window.

+3. AssetDatabaseUtilities:
+    + GetPathsToAllScenesInProject()
+    + GetPathToAllPrefabsAssets()

-3. SerializedPropertyExtensions:
+4. SerializedPropertyExtensions:
     + object GetManagedReferenceValueFromPropertyPath(this SerializedProperty property) - allows you to get a managedReferenceValue that does not depend on the engine version.

-    + object GetValueFromPropertyPath(this SerializedProperty property) - allows you to get an object through reflection on propertypath.
+    + object GetValueFromPropertyPath(this SerializedProperty property) - allows you to get an object through reflection on property path.
     + Type GetManagedReferenceFieldType(this SerializedProperty property) - allows you to get the Type of the object that currently lies in managedReferenceValue, that is, in an object with the [SerializeReference] attribute.
     + Type GetTypeObjectReference(this SerializedProperty property) - allows you to get the Type of field that is inherited from UnityEngine.Object.
     + IEnumerable\<SerializedProperty> GetChildrens(this SerializedProperty property) - allows you to get all the children from the current SerializedProperty.

-4. SerializedPropertyUtilities:
+5. SerializedPropertyUtilities:
     + int GetIndexFromArrayProperty(string dataArray) - allows you to get an index in the array for this type of string: "Array.data[xxx]".

+6. UnityObjectExtensions:
+    + int GetLocalIdentifierInFile(this Object unityObject) - allows you to get a unique identifier of the object that is stored in the deserialization of UnityEngine.Object.

 ### Runtime:
 1. MyCompare - script for comparing strings and numbers based on the enumeration responsible for comparing objects.